peterk87/filter_classified_reads/README.rst

 * Filter for union of reads classified to taxa of interest Kraken2_ and Centrifuge_ (by default filter for Viral reads (taxid=10239))
 * Output unclassified reads along with reads from taxa of interest *or* exlude them with `--exclude-unclassified`
-* screed_ for quickly filtering reads
+* seqtk_ for quickly filtering reads and pbgzip_ for parallel block Gzip compression of output reads (recommended that these dependencies are installed with Conda_)

 Usage
 -----